 When I was approached by the Writer/Director of ‘Battered’ to be part of the creative team, I really didn’t know what I was getting into until we had a table reading with the cast and crew.
 I only got an idea of the whole play and that’s when my creative juices started flowing as to how I wanted to choreograph some parts of the play that needed the dance aspect.
-The rehearsal process started of really well, since we had already decided on the type of music to use.
+The rehearsal process started off really well since we had already decided on the type of music to use.
 Then I started engaging with the actors as to how I want them to move with the specific tone given to us to carry through.
-The first of piece of choreography had to deal with sensuality and feminine movement but at the same time it had to be very strong with emotion, Odille Gertze who played Yvonne did the first piece.
-With the other choreography I had to tone it down a notch, because it dived deep into emotional spaces that characters had to deal with so I had to make it more softer and intriguing.
+The first piece of choreography had to deal with sensuality and feminine movement but at the same time it had to be very strong with emotion, Odille Gertze who played Yvonne did the first piece.
+With the other choreography, I had to tone it down a notch, because it dived deep into emotional spaces that characters had to deal with so I had to make it softer and intriguing.

 ‘Battered’ used Namibian music.
 How did this aspect impact you work?

-I was really happy when the production team decided to use Namibian music, because it made my job so much easier and authentic.
+I was really happy when the production team decided to use Namibian music because it made my job so much easier and authentic.
 There wouldn’t be any level of comparison, because I’m using my Namibian rhythm and understanding to tap into a story that can only be relatable to me and the characters in the play.

 When choreographing a piece how do you approach the creation process?
 What do you draw inspiration from?

 I first ask my self what message do I want to tell with my work and then I tap into the tone of the music and the emotion that comes with it, there’s always energy in everything and that’s what I love to challenge.